-Our directors may be appointed by a resolution of our board of directors, or by an ordinary resolution of our shareholders, pursuant to our amended and restated memorandum and articles of association.
+Our directors may be appointed by a resolution of our Board, or by an ordinary resolution of our shareholders, pursuant to our amended and restated memorandum and articles of association.
 Each director is elected to serve until the director's earlier removal by way of: (i) ordinary resolution, (ii) his or her bankruptcy or arrangement or composition with his or her creditors, (iii) resignation, (iv) death or mental incapacity; or (v) notice addressed to him or her and signed by all of his or her co-Directors (not being less than two in number).
 Our amended and restated memorandum and articles of association provides that the authorized number of directors may be changed only by ordinary resolution of our shareholders.

 Neither our directors nor executive officers are subject to term limitations.
-Our officers are elected by and serve at the discretion of the board of directors.
+Our officers are elected by and serve at the discretion of the Board.

-Committees of our Board of Directors
+Committees of our Board

-Our board of directors has three standing committees: an audit committee, a remuneration committee and a nomination committee.
+Our Board has four standing committees: an audit committee, a remuneration committee, a nomination committee and a research and development committee.